Sink

 In a single-stage logistics system, goods travel in a direct flow from source to sink.
 This is usually done by a single transport.

-In a multi-stage system, there is indirect flow, with multiple nodes and interfaces.
-Here, goods reach the sink only after several transshipments and transports.
+In a multi-level system, there is an indirect flow with several nodes and interfaces.
+Here, goods only reach the sink after several transshipments and transports.

 Images: